A homotopy classification of $\mathrm{Spin}(7)$-structures with applications to exceptional Riemannian holonomy: Introduction

 Let $H \subset \lie{SO}{n}$ be the holonomy group of an irreducible, non-symmetric, Ricci-flat manifold of dimension $n \geq 3$.
 Berger's classification~\cite{berg.SLGH.55} implies that $H$ is simply-connected.
 In particular, $H$ admits a lifting into the universal covering of $\lie{SO}{n}$, the spin group $\lie{Spin}{n}$, with image contained inside the set of all elements that fix a unit spinor in the spin representation of $\lie{Spin}{n}$ (see \cref{Rmk.bigdim} below).
 On the other hand, a metric with special holonomy reduces the structure group of the tangent bundle of the underlying manifold from $\lie{SO}{n}$ down to $H$.
 Therefore, the existence of a spin structure supporting a non-zero spinor field is a necessary condition for a compact manifold to admit Ricci-flat metrics of special holonomy.

 There are two exceptional cases in the classification of holonomy representations corresponding to Ricci-flat manifolds.
-The group $G_{2} \subset \lie{SO}{7}$ with a representation in $\rn{7}$ as the automorphism group of the imaginary octonions, and $\lie{Spin}{7}$ acting on $\rn{8}$ via two chiral spin representations $\Delta_{8}^{+}$ and $\Delta_{8}^{-}$.
+The group $G_{2} \subset \lie{SO}{7}$ with a representation in $\rn{7}$ as the automorphism group of the imaginary octonions, and $\lie{Spin}{7}$ acting on $\rn{8}$ via the (real) spin representation $\Delta_{7}$.
 The copy of $G_{2}$ inside $\lie{Spin}{7}$ coincides with the stabilizer of a unit spinor in the spin representation $\Delta_{7}$.
 Meanwhile, $\lie{Spin}{7}$ has two liftings into $\lie{Spin}{8}$ corresponding to isotropy subgroups of unit spinors of positive or negative chirality, respectively.
 A third $\lie{Spin}{7}$-subgroup of $\lie{Spin}{8}$ is obtained as the stabilizer of a unit element in the vector representation $\mathrm{Ad}_{8}$.
 Varadarajan~\cite[Section 1 Theorem 5]{vara.SP78.01} showed that these subgroups exhaust all possibilities, as they represent every conjugacy class of $\lie{Spin}{7}$-subgroups of $\lie{Spin}{8}$.
 Moreover, the intersection of any two such $\lie{Spin}{7}$-subgroups gives the copy of $G_{2}$ inside $\lie{Spin}{7}$ associated with the holonomy representation~\cite[Section 3 Theorem 5]{vara.SP78.01}.
-It is worth mentioning that the representations $\Delta_{8}^{+}$, $\Delta_{8}^{-}$ and $\mathrm{Ad}_{8}$ are permuted by the elements of the outer automorphism group of $\lie{Spin}{8}$.
+It is worth mentioning that the two chiral representations $\Delta_{8}^{+}$, $\Delta_{8}^{-}$ and the vector representation $\mathrm{Ad}_{8}$ are permuted by the elements of the outer automorphism group of $\lie{Spin}{8}$.
 This phenomenon, commonly known as principle of triality, was discovered by \`{E}lie Cartan and can be read from the $S_{3}$-symmetry of the Dynkin diagram of $\lie{SO}{8}$ (see Michelson-Lawson~\cite[Chapter 8]{law.SG}, De Sapio~\cite{dsap.OS8TTA.01} or Baez~\cite[Section 2.4]{baez.TOCT.02}).

 The positive spinor bundle of a spin $8$-manifold $W$ is an orientable $8$-plane bundle associated with a spin structure on $W$ via the right-handed spin representation $\Delta_{8}^{+}$.
 We say that $W$ has a geometric $\lie{Spin}{7}$-structure if there is a positive spinor bundle $S^{+}_{W}$ over $W$ carrying a right-handed spinor field $\psi \in \Gamma(S^{+}_{W})$ with norm $\abs{\psi} = 1$ everywhere on $W$.
 A $\lie{Spin}{7}$-structure is the homotopy class represented by a path $\psi_{t} \in \Gamma(S^{+}_{W})$ with $\abs{\psi_{t}} = 1$ for all $t \in [0,1]$ and at every point of $W$ (cf \cref{Def.red}).
 Then $W$ has a $\lie{Spin}{7}$-structure if and only if the Euler class $e(S^{+}_{W}) = 0$.
 Gray and Green~\cite[Theorem 3.4]{gragree.STTA.70} found that $e(S^{+}_{W})$ can be expressed in terms of Pontrjagin classes $p_{1}(TW), p_{2}(TW)$ and the Euler class $e(TW)$ of the tangent bundle of $W$ according to